Andrew Benintendi Player Props: White Sox vs. Guardians

-On Saturday, Andrew Benintendi (.310 slugging percentage in past 10 games, with zero homers) and the Chicago White Sox face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 7:10 PM ET.
+On Sunday, Andrew Benintendi (.310 slugging percentage in past 10 games, with no homers) and the Chicago White Sox play the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 2:10 PM ET.

-He had two hits (going 2-for-3) in his most recent game against the Guardians.
+He strung together two hits (going 2-for-3) in his last game against the Guardians.

 Andrew Benintendi Game Info & Props vs. the Guardians